Anachoretic/Asus-TUF-Linux/Distro Setup/Fedora.md

 - `rog-control-center`: Launch GUI
 - `asusctl aura -n`: Toggle Aura lighting
-- `asusctl profile -n`: Change power profile {% endstep %}
+- `asusctl profile -n`: Change power profile

+{% endstep %}

-## 3. Power Management
+## Step 4: Power Management

+If you notice that your battery life on Linux is significantly shorter compared to Windows, you may benefit from additional power management tools.
+Two of the most commonly recommended options are **TLP** and **CPU AutoFreq**.
+These tools help optimize power usage, particularly on laptops, by dynamically adjusting CPU frequencies and managing various power-related settings.

+{% hint style="warning" %} **Important**: Only install **one** of these tools.
+Running both simultaneously can cause conflicts and lead to unexpected behavior. {% endhint %}

-### 3.1 TLP
+### 4.1 TLP

-TLP is a feature-rich command line utility for Linux, saving laptop battery power without the need to delve deeper into technical details.
-TLP's default settings are already optimized for battery life and implement Powertop's recommendations out of the box, so additional configuration is not needed.
-Also, TLP is completely customizable, which means you can get even more power savings or meet your exact requirements.

-Install TLP:
+TLP is a feature-rich command-line utility for Linux that helps extend battery life without requiring manual tuning.
+Its default configuration is already optimized and implements many of Powertop’s recommendations.

+**Install TLP:**

 ```bash
 sudo dnf install tlp
 ```

-Then enable tlp with the following commands:
+**Enable TLP:**

 ```bash
 sudo systemctl enable tlp
 sudo systemctl start tlp
 ```

-{% hint style="info" %}
-TLP conflicts with power-profiles-daemon.
-Remove it or mask its services with:
+{% hint style="info" %} TLP conflicts with power-profiles-daemon.
+Remove it or mask its service:

 ```bash
 systemctl mask power-profiles-daemon.service
 ```

 {% endhint %}
-### 3.2 Auto-CPUFreq

-Automatic CPU speed & power optimizer for Linux.
-Actively monitors laptop battery state, CPU usage, CPU temperature, and system load, ultimately allowing you to improve battery life without making any compromises.

-Manual Install:
+### 4.2 CPU AutoFreq

+CPU AutoFreq is a real-time CPU frequency and power optimizer.
+It monitors your system load, battery level, and temperature to dynamically manage CPU scaling for better battery life.

+**Manual Install:**

 ```bash
 git clone https://github.com/AdnanHodzic/auto-cpufreq.git && cd auto-cpufreq && sudo ./auto-cpufreq-installer
 ```

-{% hint style="info" %}
+{% hint style="info" %} If power-profiles-daemon is installed, disable it:
-You'll need to run the following command to disable power-profiles-daemon if it's installed, otherwise cpu-auto-freq may not function correctly:

 ```bash
 systemctl mask power-profiles-daemon.service